Last Updated: January 20, 2026

 After analyzing over 100 policies, we found that the best travel insurance plans for pre-existing conditions are offered by: Travel Insured International, Tin Leg, & IMG.

-Most companies require you to buy a plan within 10 to 21 days of your first trip payment or booking to qualify.
+Plans have specific eligibility requirements to qualify you for pre-existing condition coverage.
+Most travel insurance companies require you to buy a plan within 10 to 21 days of your first trip payment or booking to qualify for this coverage.

 Try our travel insurance quote tool to compare plans and prices from multiple providers at once, or speak with an agent at 1-800-240-0369 for help choosing a plan.

-After evaluating all 20+ providers and 100+ plans available in the Squaremouth marketplace, we have selected Travel Insured International as the top company for pre-existing condition travel insurance in 2025.
+After evaluating all providers and plans available in the Squaremouth marketplace, we have selected Travel Insured International as the top company for pre-existing condition travel insurance in 2026.
 Below are our best pre-existing travel insurance plan recommendations:

 We evaluated all 20+ providers and over 100 different travel insurance plans available in the Squaremouth marketplace as part of our analysis.